Dexter M. Ferry Jr.: Career

-Public service

 In 1900, Ferry was elected to the Michigan State House of Representatives as a representative from Wayne County, and served for two terms through 1904.
 He was president of the Michigan State Board of Education from 1906 through 1912.
-He was one of the founders of the Provident Loan and Savings Society in 1906, along with Tracy W. McGregor, J. L. Hudson, and James Ingles, and was a trustee of Grace Hospital.
-Like his father, Ferry supported the Detroit Institute of Arts, and sat on its board for many years, including serving from 1914 to 1917 as board president.

 In 1917, just before the United States joined in World War I, Ferry joined the Army Quartermaster's Reserve Corps as a captain.
 He was later ordered to active duty at Fort Sam Houston and then to the Motor Convoy Service in Chicago.
 Ferry was honorably discharged in March 1919 with the rank of lieutenant colonel.

-In 1950, Ferry commissioned Marcel Breuer to design a small dormitory, known as Ferry Cooperative House, at Vassar College; the building was opened in 1951.
+Ferry was president of Standard Accident Insurance Company, vice-president of the Standard Insurance Company, and president of the Michigan Fire & Marine Insurance Co.
+He was director of the First National Savings Bank of Detroit, the Wayne County Savings Bank, the Security Trust Company of Detroit, and Michigan Savings Bank.